Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Experimental Setup

 \subsubsection{Berlin EmoDB (EmoDB)}

-EmoDB is an actor recorded database of emotional speech utterances in the German language. $10$ actors ($5$ male and $5$ female) in the age range between $21$ years and $35$ years speak $10$ scripted texts in $7$ different emotions such as anger, boredom, disgust, fear, happiness, sadness, and neutral \cite{Burkhardt2005ASpeech}.
-We use EmoDB as the target dataset for cross-language experiments.
-We choose the utterances of the four emotion classes: anger, happiness, sadness, and neutral.
+EmoDB is a database of emotional speech utterances in the German language that features recordings from 10 actors (5 male and 5 female) between the ages of 21 and 35.
+Each actor recorded 10 scripted texts, covering 7 different emotions, including anger, boredom, disgust, fear, happiness, sadness, and neutrality \cite{Burkhardt2005ASpeech}.
+In our cross-language experimental analysis, we selected EmoDB as the target dataset and focused solely on the utterances from the four emotion classes of anger, happiness, sadness, and neutrality.